 - 3/4 cup raisins or chopped fresh apples

 - In a large bowl, sift together flour, salt, soda, and cinnamon.
 Add the soy milk, vinegar, oil, maple syrup, applesauce and raisins.
 Mix together just until mixed.
 Spoon batter into lightly oiled muffing cups and bake for 15-20 minutes.
 Test with a toothpick.
 When it comes out clean, they’re done.
 Makes 6 muffins.

 This one will take you back to childhood.
 It good enough to satisfy a sweet tooth and healthy enough to stand in for lunch now and then.

 - 2 and 1/2 cups soy milk

 - 1/2 cup brown rice syrup

 1. In a medium saucepan, add soymilk, rice, cinnamon, raisins (if using), almonds and brown rice syrup.
 Bring to a boil.
 Reduce heat and simmer on low for 15 minutes, until pudding is thickened.
 Stir occasionally.
 2. Remove from stove and stir in vanilla.
 Put into serving dish and chill or serve at room temperature.

 Michelle Hirsch lives in southern New Hampshire and teaches whole foods cooking classes throughout New England.
-She is a graduate of the world renowned Kushi Institute where she currently works on curriculum development.
+She is a graduate of the world renowned Kushi Institute.
 Michelle can be contacted at firstname.lastname@example.org.